euronovate/ENMobileSDK-Android/ENSignatureBox/readme.md

-`bioData` -> is base64 of biometric data xml crypted `signatureImage` -> is base64 of image `signatureModel` -> is class with all info field just signed.
+`bioData` -> is base64 of biometric data xml crypted `signatureImage` -> is base64 of image `signatureModel` -> is class with all info about field just signed.
 `hasAlpha` -> boolean that indicates if `signatureImage` is with bg white or trasparent